ionic-team/capacitor/site/docs-md/apis/storage/index.md

 # Storage

-The Storage API provides a simple key-value store for storing simple data.
+The Storage API provides a key-value store for simple data.

 Mobile OS's may periodically clear data set in `window.localStorage`, so this API should be used instead of `window.localStorage`.
 This API will fall back to using `localStorage` when running as a Progressive Web App.